How to Organize a Pantry Closet — Step-by-Step Guide

-How to organize a pantry is the #1 kitchen struggle in every home.Whether you have a huge walk-in pantry, a single cabinet in a New York apartment or just a few shelves above the fridge, a messy pantry costs you time, money and sanity every single day.
+How to organize a pantry closet is one of the most searched kitchen questions and for good reason.
+Whether you have a huge walk-in pantry, a single cabinet in a New York apartment, or just a few shelves above the fridge, a messy pantry costs you time, money, and sanity every single day.

 This is the exact process that works in real American homes.
 No custom cabinetry, no perfection required.
-Know about choosing the right spice containers for cooking ease with Shazo.

 First, Face Your Pantry Reality